dmohl/expectThat/readme.md

             expectThat -> foo.should be equal to "bar" expectThat -> foo.shouldnt be equal to "bah"

+ExpectThat also supports custom matchers.
+Any matcher that evaluates to true/false can be used.
+Here's an example:

+    ((expectThat) ->
+        myCustomMatchers =
+            atleastTwoGreaterThan: (expected) ->
+                "assertionType": "atleastTwoGreaterThan"
+                "expected": expected
+                "expr": (actual, expected) -> actual >= expected + 2

+        expectThat.util.extend pavlov.api, myCustomMatchers
+    ) expectThat

 **Roadmap**

 * Add a number of additional assertions.